School of Biosciences

 Biography

-Dr. Bipin Pandey is BBSRC Discovery Fellow at University of Nottingham.
-His main focus is to discover novel root adaptive responses and signals which provide greater access to nutrients and water in poor soils.
+Dr. Bipin Pandey's group aims to discover novel root adaptive responses and signals which provide greater access to nutrients and water in poor soils.
 Recently, we discovered that ethylene acts as a key signal to sense soil compaction (Pandey et al., 2021, Science & Huang et al., 2022, PNAS).
-Moreover, he co-discovered that how the hormone auxin plays a key role during low phosphate stress by promoting hair elongation (Bhosale, et al, 2018, Nature Comms; Giri et al, 2018, Nature Comms).
-Dr. Bipin Pandey is employing multidisciplinary approaches to uncover the mechanism of root growth underpinning the root adaptive responses in poor and problematic soils.
+Moreover, we also discovered that how the hormone auxin plays a key role during low phosphate stress by promoting hair elongation (Bhosale, et al, 2018, Nature Comms; Giri et al, 2018, Nature Comms).
+We are employing multidisciplinary approaches to uncover the mechanism of root growth underpinning the root adaptive responses in poor and problematic soils.

 Expertise Summary

-Imaging expertise of root soil interactions at molecular, cellular and whole plant scale in different soil conditions.
+Imaging expertise of root soil interactions ranging from molecular to whole plant scale in different soil conditions.

 Recent Publications